 Multiple Tab Support

-Multiple tab support is not currently available on Android or Safari.
+- Multiple tab support is not currently available on Android.

 and shared-sync-[dbFileName]